OpenDataManchester/KnoWaste/README.md

 * [Waste Management Strategy: Northern Ireland](https://www.daera-ni.gov.uk/articles/waste-management-strategy)
 * [Towards Zero Waste: Wales](https://gov.wales/topics/environmentcountryside/epq/waste_recycling/zerowaste/?lang=en)

-**Future of Waste Accountability**
+**The Future of Waste Accountability**

+*Knowing “Where did my business waste go?”*

 What do we mean by accountability?
-That everyone handling waste knows with a high-degree of certainty their responsibilies for handling waste and where their waste ended up
+That everyone handling waste knows with a high-degree of certainty their responsibilities for handling waste and where their waste ended up

+**The Future of Waste Tracking**

+*Knowing “Where is my business waste now?”*

+Efficiently tracking waste is the way to ensure everyone knows where the waste they handled is right now and can follow the journey of waste containers to their final destination.

+**#SmartWaste means smart use of data**

+*Stitching together the waste data patchwork*

+Smart waste means smart use of data to stitch together the patchwork of today’s waste data including returns from permitted sites, voluntary initiatives and one-off surveys.
+We know from HM Government’s [Resources and Waste Strategy for England](https://www.gov.uk/government/publications/resources-and-waste-strategy-for-england) that waste data is time-consuming, complex to use and doesn’t support effective tacking of waste crime.
+We know today’s technologies can help make better use of waste data to become a zero waste society.

+**Open Standards Make Waste Smarter**

+*Fast, easily combined data for tracking & accountability*

+Among the many technologies that support smarter waste, open standards for data make an excellent starting point.
+Good quality, timely, easy to access data is essential to support fast, easily combined data for tracking and accountability in waste.

 ## Waste Management Scenarios